Updated

 - certain misdemeanor sex offenses and the conviction has been expunged.

 A Certificate of Rehabilitation does not remove a conviction.
-But “rehabilitation” shows that a person has remained out of trouble.
+Though “rehabilitation” shows that you have remained out of trouble.

 4.3.
 Governor’s Pardons